-When spending time and money on water purification, you want to know just how effective your preferred method is and whether it cleanses the water of all the unwanted impurities you want to avoid.
+When spending time and money on water purification, you want to know just how effective your preferred method is and whether it cleanses the water of all the unwanted impurities, like fluoride, you may want to avoid.

 Whether you’re thinking of investing in a countertop reverse osmosis water filter or an entire reverse osmosis water purification system, these tend to cost hundreds of dollars.

 So it makes sense to do your homework before purchasing so you’re not disappointed that your purchase doesn’t do everything you want.

 Evidence suggests that too much fluoride can be dangerous for you in several ways, so you should know how much fluoride is safe in your drinking water before you take your next sip.

 You should also know which water purification methods will remove excess fluoride.
 And in this article, the focus is on whether reverse osmosis can remove fluoride from your water.